IRS Penalty Elimination Help

 Because the underlying debt that is created by the incorrect IRS substitute return is inflated, the correction of the underlying debt will reduce the penalties (and interest) for filing late and paying late…sometimes dramatically.

 But…it isn't always a good idea to file the corrected return to reduce the penalty and interest, let-alone the underlying debt.
 This is because the amount of the incorrect debt that exists as a result of the substitute return(s) may help you obtain a better overall result in the end than just reducing the debt on one return.

 Before going through the process of challenging IRS Substitute Returns to remove IRS penalty…it's a good idea to have an experienced attorney look at your unique situation.

 First Time Penalty Abatement

-If you are typically good with getting returns filed and paid but had a bad year…you can use this type of abatement request to eliminate the penalties and the interest attached.
+If you are typically good with getting returns filed and paid but had a bad year…you can use this type of abatement request to eliminate the penalties and the interest attached to the penalty.

 In order to qualify…

 - You have to have a penalty that is based on filing late, paying late, or failing to deposit on time

 - You must have 3 years of clean history just prior to the year in question – no penalties or non-compliance at all

 - You must currently be in compliance, all returns filed or properly extended and/or an arrangement to pay any back taxes